Kraftland/portable/doc/Why Portable.md

 | Hybrid GPU workarounds | :x: |
 | File sharing workarounds | :x: |

-That said, Flatpak's XDG Desktop Portal is one of our security basis.
+That said, Flatpak's XDG Desktop Portal is one of our security foundation.
 So a respect towards that should be given.
 And another thing to notice here is that we don't act as a source to distribute software, sandboxing is all we do.
 The distribution package manager takes care of tracking and installing files.